learnlatex/learnlatex.github.io/en/lesson-15.md

 your real file, but that can be a long process.

-One thing you will want available is your log file: this is created by LaTeX every time you run it, and has the same name as your input but ending `.log`.
+One thing you will want available is your log file: this is created by LaTeX every time you run it, and has the same name as your input but ending with `.log`.
-Depending on your desktop interface, you might need to 'show extensions' to work otu which file it is.
+Depending on your desktop interface, you might need to 'show extensions' to work out which file it is.